Acne Treatment

 Struggling with acne?
 Have you seen a dermatologist, taken acne medications, and then stopped because your skin became extremely dry, irritated, or uncomfortable?

--Many people experience short-term improvement followed by sensitivity, peeling, or rebound breakouts.
+However, many people experience short-term improvement followed by sensitivity, peeling, or rebound breakouts.

 Oral acne medications, in particular, may come with systemic side effects and often do not address the underlying causes of acne.